notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 [Rust] is a relatively new systems language programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
-It currently has a reputation for a steep learning curve, but this blog series aims to help alleviate some of those issues.
+It currently has a reputation for a steep learning curve, but this blog series aims to help ease in new developers.
-I come from a Ruby web development background and this series will be aimed at developers with similar backgrounds.
+I come from a Ruby web development background and this series will be aimed at developers with similar web development backgrounds.

 [Rust]: https://www.rust-lang.org/en-US/

 For this project we'll be using [Rust Nightly], [Diesel], [Rocket], and [Postgres].

-!!!Explain Diesel && Rocket
+`Rocket` is a web framework for Rust that makes it simple to write fast web applications without sacrificing flexibility or type safety.
+All with minimal code.

+`Diesel` is a Safe, Extensible ORM and Query Builder for Rust

-In an effort to keep this blog focused on writing the app, I won't be covering setting up Rust or Postgres.
+In an effort to keep this blog focused on writing application code, I won't be covering setting up Rust or Postgres.
 They each may come with their own issues depending on which OS you're using.
 If you're running into issues with environment setup, the rust community is very friendly and can help point you in the right direction.

-Here are some places to get help. [ List help here like gitter, irc channels, forums]
+Please check out the [References](#references) section at the bottom of this page for more info.

 [Rust Nightly]: https://www.rustup.rs/
 [Diesel]: http://www.diesel.rs